High blood pressure can damage the heart over time. It affects 1 in 3 people in the United States and 1 billion people

 Bottom line: Researchers have investigated several natural supplements for their ability to lower blood pressure.

 Magnesium is an important mineral that helps blood vessels relax.

-While magnesium deficiency is pretty rare, many people don’t get enough.
+While magnesium deficiency is pretty rare, many people don’t get enough magnesium in their diet.

 Bottom line: Magnesium is an essential mineral that helps regulate blood pressure.
 It can be found in a wide range of whole foods, including legumes and whole grains.

 High blood pressure affects a large proportion of the world’s population.

-While drugs are one way to treat the condition, there are many other natural techniques, including eating certain foods that can help.
+While drugs are one way to treat the condition, there are many other natural techniques that can help, including eating certain foods.